troisinfotech/TalentHub/Backend/README.md

 3. Use Spring Data JPA + JDBC Template for all select operations

 ### Attract our hiring team
-1. Use swagger documentation
+1. Use Swagger.
-2. Write Unit Test Cases
+2. Write Unit Test Cases.
-3. Clean Code
+3. Write Clean Code.
-4. SOLID Principles
+4. Follow SOLID Principles.
-5. Design Patterns
+5. Use Design Patterns wherever possible.
+6. Proper git commit message.
+7. Follow REST Standards.

 ## Questions
 If you have any questions or doubts, feel free to get in touch with us at hr@trois.in